 The pianist and composer, who died Thursday at 89, retains his ability to shock, despite decades of work and critical acclaim and a lengthy discography and performance history.
 Taylor’s work is stranger and less immediately legible than that of Ornette Coleman, the other major founding father of free jazz; Coleman, who died in 2015, started his career in R&B bands, collaborated with rock musicians, and became a hip taste even for non-jazz obsessives.
 Taylor came from a more classical schooling, and his music never lost its strangeness.

-As a result, Taylor’s strongest constituency was long among music critics.
+As a result, Taylor’s strongest constituency had long been among music critics.
 “If there’s any justice,” WBGO’s Nate Chinen wrote last week, The New York Times would run its obituary on page A1.
 It ran on B8 instead.
 Like many great artists, Taylor was not especially interested in spoon-feeding audiences, though he loved playing for them.
 As the jazz critic Whitney Balliett once noted, “Coleman’s music is accessible, but he is loath to share it; Taylor’s music is difficult, and he is delighted to share it.”
 Taylor read his esoteric poetry during performances, and moved around the bandstand.
 Some critics were not impressed.
 “Anyone working with a jackhammer could have achieved the same results,” wrote Leonard Feather.

 Taylor divided musicians, too.
 Critic Gary Giddins recalled seeing Tommy Flanagan, a more traditionally swinging pianist, at a gig and asking whether he planned to cover a Taylor tune.
 “No, but you can bet I’ll be thinking of them,” Flanagan replied.
 But Miles Davis walked out of a Taylor gig, and in Ken Burns’s Jazz series, which tended to be dismissive of more outré jazz, Branford Marsalis rejected Taylor’s idea that since musicians prepared for shows, listeners should too: “That’s total self-indulgent bullshit, as far as I’m concerned.”